mchao409/sublime-text-file-sync/README.md

 * Share files with other people

 ##### Progress:
-Can only use default modules included in Python 3 or include [dependency]("https://github.com/wbond/package_control_channel/blob/master/repository/dependencies.json") in the plugin code.
+Can only use default modules included in Python 3 -- there are dependencies available for external libraries, but many do not seem to work, so sticking with default installed libraries is the safest bet.